 The different Wintu villages interacted primarily with each other.
 Since each village was independent, they did a lot of trading, cooperating,

 and sometimes fighting with one another.
-But they also had good relationships with neighboring tribes such as the
+But they also had good relationships with the neighboring

 Sometimes these tribes fought battles with each other over territory or resources, but they usually resolved these fights

 What kinds of stories do the Wintus tell?